-- Another could be Grey Wardens (Lead by Alistair, Loghain, Carver/Bethany and/or Stroud if still alive and in the Wardens) vs The Darkspawn (Lead by The Architect if still alive and/or Corypheus).
-Warden's you get a skilled Warden recruit while with Darkspawn you get The Messenger.
+- Another could be Grey Wardens (led by Alistair, Loghain, Carver/Bethany and/or Stroud if still alive and in the Wardens) vs The Darkspawn (led by The Architect if still alive and/or Corypheus).
+With the Wardens you get a skilled Warden recruit, while with Darkspawn you get The Messenger.

-Now while the mages and templars are both wildcards you can't ignore that there are a lot of other threatening figures like Flemeth, and Corypheus still lurking around waiting for their moment to capitalize.
+While the mages and templars are both wildcards, you can't ignore that there are a lot of other threatening figures, like Flemeth and Corypheus, still lurking around waiting for their moment to capitalize.